-The Native Americans of the United States had all different kinds of art and ways they used to express themselves.
-Each tribe and nation had it's own unique culture and art.
-The art was depicted in a number of ways including the beading and decorating of clothes, masks, totem polls, paintings, drawings, the weaving of blankets and rugs, carvings, and basket weaving.
+Native Americans of the United States have many different kinds of art and ways they use to express themselves.
+Each tribe and nation has it's own unique culture and art.
+Their art is depicted in a number of ways including beading and decorating of clothes, masks, totem poles, paintings, drawings, weaving of blankets and rugs, carvings, and basket weaving.

-Below are some examples of Native American art.
+Below are some historical examples of Native American art.

 Here is a buckskin shirt decorated with beads, feathers, ermine fur, and locks of hair.
 It was likely worn by a powerful leader in an American Indian tribe.
 It was made by the Nez Perce tribe of the Pacific Northwest.

 Dance by Black Hawk

 This is a picture of Native American dancers drawn by Black Hawk, a medicine man for the Lakota Sioux tribe.
 He drew a number of pictures like this for William Edward Caton in order to get credit at Caton's store.
 Black Hawk got 50 cents per drawing.

 Ornate Basket by Carrie Bethel

 This large ornate basket is 30 inches in diameter.
 It was made by the American Indian artist Carrie Bethel.
 She became famous for her baskets and won awards for her baskets at the Yosemite basket competition.
 She was a Mono-Paiute Indian from California.
 Originally basket weaving was important to Native Americans as a way to make sturdy receptacles for carrying and storing various items.
 Over time, the baskets became works of art as the weavers became more skillful using different dyes and patterns in their designs.